npfernandes/ensemblify/README.md

 Check the [example notebooks](examples/README.md) for detailed instructions.

 ## The `reweighting` module
-With the `reweighting` module, you can use experimental SAXS data to reweigh your ensemble following the BME method described in https://github.com/KULL-Centre/BME.
+With the `reweighting` module, you can use experimental SAXS data to reweigh your conformational ensemble following the Bayesian Maximum Entropy method [[8]](#ref8).

-@incollection{bottaro2020integrating,
-title={Integrating molecular simulation and experimental data: a Bayesian/maximum entropy reweighting approach}, author={Bottaro, Sandro and Bengtsen, Tone and Lindorff-Larsen, Kresten}, booktitle={Structural Bioinformatics}, pages={219--240}, year={2020}, publisher={Springer}
-}
+To do this, provide your ensemble in trajectory format, your trajectory's topology file, the name you want to use for your protein in the graphical dashboard and your experimental SAXS data.

 Using the `ensemblify` command in a terminal: